gethinode/hinode/content/post/trailblazerdx-is-on-sale-save-600.md

 }
 ---

-TrailblazerDX is **the **annual Salesforce developer conference and attendance just got more affordable!
 For a limited time, [Trailblazers can register](https://go.mkp.dev/TDXPromo) and use the [promo code VALENTINE](https://go.mkp.dev/TDXPromo) to save $600, knocking the registration fee down to $399!

 {{< image src="/img/1__vRR_MDldQBq5hO_s5RHqw.png" title="Image" >}}

 We don’t know how long the sale will last, so you’ll want to [register fast](https://go.mkp.dev/TDXPromo).

 Taking place in San Francisco March 6th and 7th, this year TDX is billing itself as “The Developer Conference for the AI Era” and will offer devs (and admins too!) the opportunity to “learn the skills you need to build applications for the AI era.
 Generative AI is revolutionizing application development, creating the most significant shift and opportunities for developers in decades.”

-Speakers are set to include Parker Harris: **Salesforce Co-founder and CTO of Slack**, Clara Shih: **CEO Salesforce AI**, Patrick Stokes: **EVP Product &amp; Industries Marketing, **(as well as myself and some other members of the Creme de la CRM team), and more speakers are being added everyday!
+Speakers are set to include Parker Harris: **Salesforce Co-founder and CTO of Slack**, Clara Shih: **CEO Salesforce AI**, Patrick Stokes: **EVP Product & Industries Marketing**, (as well as myself and some other members of the Creme de la CRM team), and more speakers are being added everyday!

 {{< image src="/img/1_lBoFT2IRBwKGMVNpXVPxaA.png" title="Image" >}}

 Don’t miss your chance to [sign up and snag this amazing deal](https://go.mkp.dev/TDXPromo) while it’s available.

 And we’ll see you in San Francisco!